Hundreds of Oregon protesters delay ICE buses detaining 2 men for hours: report

 Newly sworn-in Bend Police Chief Mike Krantz said in a news conference that local police were there only to protect protesters and were not assisting ICE.
 There have not been reports of violence at the protest.

-"We want to ensure community members present are safe," the department said in a statement.
+"We want to ensure community members present are safe," the department said in a statement advising that federal agents were heading to the area to disperse the crowd.
 "Please move to sidewalks, or leave the area."

 Central Oregon Peacekeepers President Luke Richter told KTVZ earlier they would remain there until they saw the arrest warrants.